drohr/plex-voddler-plugin/README.md

 ## Known Issues

 * No playback on rental movies, only browsing. (server side issue)
-* When changing a setting you could sometimes get an error msg.
 * You can't choose to resume a movie or not, if a resume point exists, then it will resume
-* Browsing for movies show movies for all platforms, not just web
-* Sometimes Plex tries to transcode movies even though it doesn't need to. (probably some wierd PMS bug)
 * Seekbar not working, should be fixed with javascript support
 * The search disregardes the adultfilter and doesn't allow adult content (server side mabye?)
 * Transcoded video is not fully supported and has some glitches